Shivani1502/Shivani1502.github.io/README.md

 ## Portfolio

 I am a Backend engineer with an experience of over 3 years.
-I have hands on experience working with Java and Springframeworks and technologies.
+I have hands on experience working with Java and Spring frameworks and technologies.
 I have extensively worked on Java and Spring Boot for 3 years.

 ---